Plantar Fasciitis: Common Causes and Treatments

 • Over-the-counter pain medication: Anti-inflammatory drugs can help to reduce the pain.
 Ask always for the advice of your doctor or trusted physiotherapist.

-• Physical therapy: Both physiotherapy and sports therapy such as Sports Massage can help to reduce pain, and muscle stiffness, and improve both muscle flexibility and joint mobility.
+• Physical therapy: Both hands-on physiotherapy and sports therapy such as Sports Massage,can help to reduce pain, and muscle stiffness, and improve both muscle flexibility and joint mobility.

 We have to find the root causes of the plantar fasciitis and treat them.

-Most of the time, long-term plantar fasciitis comes from a structural issue of the foot or ankle such as a flat foot, low or high arch, or hallux valgus as discussed above.
+Most of the time, long-term plantar fasciitis comes from a structural issue of the foot or ankle such as a flat foot, low or high arch, Valgus Hallux, or Valgus Foot as discussed above.

-One of the best methods to assess this kind of structural issue of the foot is a feet pressures scan or a high-tech posture assessment.
+One of the best methods to assess this kind of structural issue of the foot is a foot pressure scan or a high-tech posture assessment.

-These assessments will be able to provide us with dozens of analytical data to identify all the possible causes of stress or anatomical anomalies of the foot and ankle.
+These assessments will provide us with dozens of analytical data to identify all the possible causes of stress or anatomical anomalies of the foot and ankle.

 Once we have identified all the root causes of our plantar fasciitis, we can treat them and, eventually, set up a specific exercise rehabilitation program.